ThilinaDGunasekara/Point-Of-Sales-POS-System-By-Using-Hibernate-and-Layered-Architecture-/README.md

         Regular Expressions
         Hibernate

-#Some of Screen Shots
+# Screen Shots

-This system include 21 interfaces designing and If some one want to get some idea about user interface designing of this system they can use this screen shots.
+This system include 5 interfaces designing and If some one want to get some idea about user interface designing of this system they can use this screen shots.

 Dash Bord